SuffolkLITLab/EfileProxyServer/docs/adr/008-choice-of-rest-docs.md

     * automatically includes javadocs
 * `+` scoped well: more focused on HTML documentation
 * `+` still get a generated OpenAPI page
-* `-` has it's own configuration and annotations that can be not the best documented, isn't the standard that OpenAPI annotations have become in the rest of the professional world
+* `-` has it's own configuration and annotations that can sometimes be poorly documented
+* `-` isn't the well-known standard that OpenAPI annotations have become in the rest of the professional world

 Previously was decided to not use it because of lack of support for JDK 17, but [2.15.0-SNAPSHOT fixed this](https://github.com/stoicflame/enunciate/issues/1087).